jgrey4296/doot/README.md

 ## Dependencies
 ** Python 3.5 ** (may work on any python3+, untested)
-IPython, BeautifulSoup, and other std library python (re, namedtuples...)
+BeautifulSoup, and other std library python (re, namedtuples...)

 ## TODO